-Any student removed from an Internship site will report to In-School Detention during the Intern time, receiving no credit for site work, for the remainder of that session.
+Any student removed from an Internship site will report to In-School Detention during the Intern time, receiving no credit (grade of F) for site work, for the remainder of that session.
+The student will be assigned 3 classes on Edgenuity to take the place of the Internship credits lost.
+The Edgenuity classes will be averaged with the 0 from internship to calculate the students final grade.